aspiers/linear-tools/README.md

 have different scopes), and then switches the issues to use them.

 It's idempotent so (at least in theory) you can run it multiple times.
-In fact you may need to, since currently there is no pagination, so if you have a lot of issues with that workspace label, you may need to run it once per page of the query results for those issues.

 # License